 Revitalizing Your Outdoor Furniture

-Even hardy resin outdoor furniture can fade after enough time.
+The colors on even hardy resin outdoor furniture can fade after enough time.
 Colorful enamel paint in a spray can helps to bring that furniture back to life.
 Use a pressure washer set to low pressure, or use a water hose, soft brush, and mild detergent to clean the furniture.
-Let the furniture completely dry, then spray with two coats of enamel paint.
+Let the furniture completely dry, then spray it with two coats of enamel paint.

 One of the standout features of enamel paint is that it adheres to a wide range of materials, from slick to porous: